Danie12345/greet-world-frontend/README.md

 ## Show your support
 Give a ⭐️ if you like this project!

-## Acknowledgments
-- Hat tip to code reviewers and to everyone who reviewed the project and made suggestions.

 ## 📝 License
 This project is [MIT](LICENSE) licensed.